 How to beat that New Year's hangover before it starts

-(CNN) -- Toasting the birth of the new year is an age-old ritual, and for many, so is that dreaded morning aftermath — a hangover.
+MIAMI - Toasting the beginning of the new year is an age-old ritual, and for many, so is that dreaded morning aftermath - a hangover.

 There is no scientifically proven way to cure a hangover, but experts say you can prevent one - or at least keep that morning-after misery to a minimum.
 Here's how.